LimamS-GitHub/Market_sentiment_analysis/Data_Analysis/README.md

 # EDA & Sentiment-Driven Trading — *Tesla 2022*

-This notebook explores whether daily Twitter mood can help forecast — and trade — Tesla’s price moves.
+This notebook begins by exploring sentiment data and investigates whether daily Twitter mood can help anticipate — and trade — Tesla's price movements.

 ---